birgander2/PyRAT/README.md

     python setup.py install --user

-**Configuration:** Pyrat searches at startup for a file _$HOME/.pyratrc_.
+**Configuration:** At startup, pyrat searches for a file _$HOME/.pyratrc_.
 It should contain the name of a directory used for storing temporary files (ideally on a large, fast harddisc).
-As default _/tmp_ is used.
+As default _/tmp_ is used, which is often not a good choice.
 All this might not work on Windows.

 ## Documentation

-The folder _doc_ contains a powerpoint file, explaing the basic usage of pyrat (German language, translation needed...).
+The folder _doc_ contains a powerpoint file, explaing the basic usage of pyrat (it might happen that it is a bit outdated...).
 Apart from that, the pyrat CLI interface contains an internal help system:

     >>> help()      		[Liste of available commands and modules]
     >>> help(function)              [Help for a particular function]